 The “if” here constitutes a warning to remain firm in or confident in the assurance of what they believe.
 The word “confidence” conveys the idea of boldness.
 If believers hold to a bold faith in the face of the temptation to revert to previous belief, they will approach God with confidence (He 4:14; 10:23).
 Christians are to “retain” public boldness in their Christian walk.

 The “if” is not a condition for becoming or remaining a Christian but is evidence for being a believer.
 Believers belong to Jesus’ house only on the ground of their faith.
 Those who lose their confidence and hope show evidence that they have failed to appreciate their privileges in Christ.

 This phrase does not mean that we will be saved if we hold on until the end.
 That would mean we would save ourselves or keep ourselves in God’s kingdom.
-The idea from the argument of the book is that former Jews who became believers in Christ are to resist reverting back into Judaism.
+The idea from the argument of the book is that former Jews who became believers in Christ were to resist reverting back into Judaism.
 It is not right to revert to Moses when Jesus is superior to even someone as great as Moses.
 Our standing before God does not depend on our good works but on the work of Christ.
 It is solely by unadulterated grace.

-The clause “if we hold fast” is followed by another hypothetical conditional clause in the next verse–”if you hear His voice.”
-Some believers may or may not response to God’s message (He 12:19-20, 24-25; 13:22).
+The clause “if we hold fast” is followed by another hypothetical conditional clause in the next verse—”if you hear His voice.”
+Some believers may or may not respond to God’s message (He 12:19-20, 24-25; 13:22).
 The argument in context is the faithfulness of Moses and Christ, with His being superior.
-None of us are as faithful as the Lord; that is not the argument of this passage.
+None of us is as faithful as the Lord; that is not the argument of this passage.